hessu/aprsc/doc/BUILDING.md

 Prerequirements and dependencies
 -----------------------------------

-aprsc requires a recent gcc version (4.1) to compile due to the need for built-in functions for atomic memory access.
+aprsc requires a recent gcc version (4.1 or later) to compile due to the need for built-in functions for atomic memory access.

 aprsc also requires libevent2 (libevent version 2.0), since libevent's HTTP server is used to implement the status page and HTTP position upload